 Xiaomi Mi 11 Lite 4G Review: Thin and Light and in Many Ways Just Right

-I found the Xiaomi Mi 11 Lite 4G’s performance to be fast enough for my needs.
-The Qualcomm Snapdragon 732G is considered a mid-tier processor, but if you aren’t a heavy gamer or someone who keeps a ton of apps open all the time, you aren’t going to ever think about it.
+I found the Xiaomi Mi 11 Lite 4G’s performance fast enough for my needs.
+The Qualcomm Snapdragon 732G is considered a mid-tier processor, but if you aren’t a heavy gamer or someone who keeps a ton of apps open all the time, you won’t think about it.
 I didn’t experience any sputters or crashes while using it, but I would expect no less with 8GB RAM and a good processor.

 I should mention that watching movies on the phone is great.
 The speaker on the bottom works in tandem with the ear speaker, and the resulting sound is more than adequate.
 The display is bright and clear, and the playback is smooth; I have no complaints at all.